kristopolous/db.js/README.md

 A usage scenario may be as follows:

     db.find({months: db.isin(['jan', 'feb', 'march']));

+There's also a shortcut available by just providing an array as an argument.
+The previous query could have been written as:

+    db.find({months: ['jan', 'feb', 'march']});

 <h3><a name=missing> [chain] missing( argList )</a> [ <a href=#toc-finding>top</a> ] </h3>
 Missing is a macro lambda for find that can either be combined with find or called in a chain.
 It will